Bank of England keeps key interest rate steady and avoids explicit signals that cuts are imminent

 LONDON (AP) — The Bank of England kept its main interest rate unchanged at a 16-year high of 5.25% on Thursday even though inflation continues to drop from multi-decade peaks.

 The decision was widely anticipated in financial markets and comes a day after the U.S. Federal Reserve also left its key interest rate unchanged.
-But unlike the Fed, the Bank of England gave few explicit indications that it was getting ready to cut borrowing costs soon.
+But unlike the Fed, the Bank of England gave few explicit indications that it was getting ready for a series of interest rate reductions in the months to come.

 The Swiss National Bank went the other way Thursday, with a surprise cut to its main interest rate by a quarter of a percentage point.